kadena-community/kadena.js/packages/libs/client/NEW_README.md

 #### Client: submit

-there are two overloads of `submit` function;
+There are two overloads of the `submit` function:

-- submit one transaction
+- Submit one transaction:

 ```TS
 const { submit } = createClient();